tomkerkhove/promitor/docs/configuration/metrics/index.md

 - `name` - Name of the metric that will be exposed in the scrape endpoint for Prometheus
 - `description` - Description for the metric that will be exposed in the scrape endpoint for Prometheus
 - `resourceType` - Defines what type of resource needs to be queried.
-- `resourceGroupName` - (Optional)  This field is used to override the resource group declared in `azureMetadata`.
-This allows Promitor to use multiple resource groups in one single yaml file.
-Provide one resource group per metric.
+- `resourceGroupName` - _(Optional)_  Capability to specify a resource group to scrape for this metric.
+This allows you to specify a different resource group from the one configured in `azureMetadata`.
+This allows you to scrape multiple resource groups with one single configuration.
 - `azureMetricConfiguration.metricName` - The name of the metric in Azure Monitor to query
 - `azureMetricConfiguration.aggregation.type` - The aggregation that needs to be used when querying Azure Monitor
 - `azureMetricConfiguration.aggregation.interval` - Overrides the default aggregation interval defined in `metricDefaults.aggregation.interval` with a new interval